glennhenry/cs-notes/docs/computer-and-programming-fundamentals/12-declarative-functional-programming/declarative-functional-programming.md

 A function that takes some variable and return the variable incremented by 1, the lambda calculus notation for this is $\lambda x.x + 1$.
 When we apply this function with the argument of $3$, it would be written as $(\lambda x.x + 1) \space 3$, which is equal to $4$.
 The variable $x$ is **bound** to the argument $3$ during the function application.

+That was just the basic concept of lambda calculus, there are many more concepts.

 :::note
 Overall, lambda calculus serves as the theoretical foundation for many concepts in functional programming languages.
 It provides a formal and mathematical framework for understanding functions, function application, and the manipulation of functions.
 :::